AlgyJr/ios_guides/Search-Bar-Guide.md

 ```

 Here's what this looks like when running.
 Notice that the search
-results are displayed in the same table, and there is presentation of a
+results are displayed in the same table, and there is no presentation of
-separate search interface.
+a separate search interface.

 <a href="http://imgur.com/xDqRQEJ"><img src="http://i.imgur.com/xDqRQEJ.gif" title="source: imgur.com" /></a>